canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

     fdfff

-Then do this process for all the IRQs that are being handled by the CPU(s) that you want to isolate.
+Then do this process for all the IRQs that are being handled by the CPUs that you want to isolate.

 .. warning::

-    If a IRQ is being handled by only one CPU and this is the CPU that you want to isolate, you need to change the IRQ to be handled by another CPU before isolating the CPU.
+    It's not allowed to turn off all CPUs for a given IRQ, meaning that you should ensure every IRQ is handled by at least one CPU.
+In other words, the `smp_affinity` mask should never be 0.

-Now you can run your real-time application in the isolated CPU(s) and check if the IRQs are being handled by the CPU(s) that you want.
+Now you can run your real-time application in the isolated CPUs and check if the IRQs are being handled by the CPUs that you want.

 .. code-block:: bash